Kaiser Aluminum

 Environmental Exposure to Kaiser Asbestos

-Many industrial companies left behind abandoned facilities that put nearby residents at risk of exposure to harmful chemicals.
+Many industrial companies leave behind abandoned facilities that expose nearby residents to harmful chemicals.
 Kaiser Aluminum abandoned a smelter site in Mead, Washington, that contained asbestos and other toxins.

 The U.S. Environmental Protection Agency (EPA) began a cleanup of the site in 2020.
 The effort includes crumbling structures, piles of toxic waste, and contaminated soil and water in settling ponds.
 The EPA reported that the ponds were releasing harmful materials into a nearby creek.[2]